model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 ## Introduction

 Ensuring the correctness and safety of numeric operations is crucial for developing reliable systems.
-In high-performance applications, numeric operations often require bypassing checks to maximize efficiency.
+In high-performance applications, numeric operations often bypass checks to maximize efficiency.
 However, ensuring the safety of these methods under their stated preconditions is critical to preventing undefined behavior.

 From 09/2024 to 12/2024, we have rigorously analyzed unsafe methods provided by Rust's numeric primitive types, such as `unchecked_add` and `unchecked_sub`, which omit runtime checks for overflow and underflow, using formal verification techniques.